hawkinsw/api_intro/docs/README.md

 ```

 ## Hands Off My Propert(ies)
 When you run your expertly written program, nothing seems to happen.
 The key, of course, is the word "seems".
-Although you can't see it, many, *many* things happen in the background.
+Although you can't see it, many, *many* things happen in the background when you execute your program.

-Let's add a very simple statement to *log*, print out, some data and see the results of the HTTP API invocation.
+To prove that our program is doing something, let's add a very simple statement to *log*, print out, some data.
+We will log the results of the HTTP API invocation.

 In order to determine *what* to log, we will need to look a little more closely at the `results` object.
 In order to inspect the value of `result` while the program is running we will get to learn how to use something called the debugger.

 As the name implies, the debugger is a tool that helps you, well, debug a program!
 If you execute a program and use the debugger to help you fix an error, you say that you are "running a program under the debugger."
 In order to run our code under the debugger, instead of clicking `Run` and then `Run Without Debugging`, start the program by clicking `Run` and then `Start Debugging`.

 Disappointing, right?
 The same behavior.
 Just wait, it's about to get awesome.
 We are going to add a *breakpoint*.
-A breakpoint is a spot in your code that, when reached by the debugger executing your program, freezes the program in its place and let's you explore its *state*, the values of the program's variables, the functions that are currently executing, and other details.
+A breakpoint is a programmer-defined spot in the code that, when reached by the debugger executing your program, freezes the program in its place and let's you explore the program's *state*, the values of the program's variables, the functions that are currently executing, and other details.

 We know that the statement